 Did Clinique make the right call here?
 Let’s investigate:

-Key Ingredients In Clinique Dramatically Different Moisturizing Lotion Plus
+What’s In Clinique Dramatically Different Moisturizing Lotion Plus?

-Now that skin has way more moisture than before, it becomes softer to the touch, plumps up fine lines and wrinkles so they look smaller and makes on a dewy glow.
+Now that skin has way more moisture than before, it becomes softer to the touch, gets plumpser so fine lines and wrinkles look smaller and takes on a dewy glow.

 Yep, urea as that thing that’s in your pee.
 Ewww!